scaffold-eth/scaffold-eth/README.md

-# 🏗 Scaffold-ETH
+# 🏗👷🏾 Scaffold-ETH Challenges

-> everything you need to build on Ethereum! 🚀
+> challenges that help you become a builder on Ethereum! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: